deluxebrain/ansible-role-python/README.md

 [![Build Status](https://travis-ci.org/deluxebrain/ansible-role-python.svg?branch=master)](https://travis-ci.org/deluxebrain/ansible-role-python)

-Python installer for Linux.
+Python installer for Linux utilizing `pyenv`.

-The following Python usage scenarios are supported:
+Virtual environment management is native to python for python 3.3 and above.
+This drives the following python usage scenarios:

-- Single Python version using the latest operating system Python package version >= 3.3
+- Single python version using the latest operating system python package version >= 3.3
-- Mutliple Python versions >= 3.3 using `pyenv` and the `venv` Python module
+- Mutliple python versions >= 3.3 using `pyenv` and the `venv` python module
-- Multiple Python versions ( any version ) using `pyenv` and the `pyenv-virtualenv` plugin
+- Multiple python versions ( any version ) using `pyenv` and the `pyenv-virtualenv` plugin

 ## Requirements